maxgong21/ecem202a-project/README.md

-# ECE M202A Project - Auto-Generate Map of BLE Beacons for Indoor positioning Using a Phone's Motion Sensors
+# Auto-Generate Map of BLE Beacons for Indoor positioning Using a Phone's Motion Sensors

+UCLA ECE M202A Final Project by Max Gong, Fall 2020

 ## Motivation